devopsengineerDan/Daniel_project/Backup.md

 # 🚀 AWARENESS
 - Analytical tool to serve Strategic Purpose; and not Spiritual tool to serve Extistential Purpose.
 - Clarity of Awareness is not Purpose, Understanding is not Fulfilment, Health is not Happiness.
-- 🚀 IDEA - WE are Rational not Irrational.
+- 🚀 IDEA - We are Rational not Irrational.
 We are not sentimental about Freedom.
 We do not romantisize it.
 We are Pragmatic about Control.

 # OBJECTIVE